 It was our third day up in the northern capital of Iceland – Akureyri.
 Having spent two days skiing on the slopes of Hlíðarfjall we decided to go on a spontaneous road trip and explore the natural wonders in the northern region.
 Without having decided the specifics of our route we left the town with a few sightseeing spots in our minds.

-After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and other breathtaking sights in the Mývant area our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
-Not only is it famous for rock formations, volcanic caves, and pillars or the fact that some of Game of Thrones season 3 scenes were shot here but, being all that, it is also a home for jólasveinarnir.
-Without knowing that, we strolled into Dimmuborgir - the fascinating lava labyrinth - trying to make use of the golden hour and capture some pictures before the dusk.
+After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and other breathtaking sights in the Mývatn area, our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
+Not only is it famous for rock formations, volcanic caves and pillars, or the fact that some of Game of Thrones season 3 scenes were shot here but, being all that, it is also a home for jólasveinarnir.
+Without knowing that, we strolled into Dimmuborgir – the fascinating lava labyrinth – trying to make use of the golden hour and capture some pictures before dusk.

 “Is that a caveman?” suddenly I hear the astonishment in my friend’s voice.